dishmael/next-template/README.md

 bunx create-next-app@latest --use-bun -e https://github.com/dishmael/next-template
 ```

-### Authentication/Authorization
+### Middleware
-I've added authorization/authentication via auth0 to the template, but the middleware file is named middleware.ts.disabled.
-You'll need to setup [auth0](https://github.com/auth0/nextjs-auth0) and then change the filename back to middleware.ts.
+I've added authorization/authentication via auth0 to the template using middleware.ts, but the middleware file is disabled as middleware.ts.auth.
+You'll need to setup [auth0](https://github.com/auth0/nextjs-auth0) and then change the filename to middleware.ts.
 Don't forget to update the variables in .env once you have auth0 configured.
+I have also added another middleware file to handle subdomains (middleware.ts.subdomains).
+These middleware files are provided to bootstrap future needs.

 ### Enhancement Packages
 - [@auth0/nextjs-auth0](https://github.com/auth0/nextjs-auth0)